Ferry Meadows railway station: Night Mail

 Ferry Meadows Station will be the site of the Nene Valley's Travelling Post Office (TPO) Museum.
 'Night Mail', The International Story of Mail by Rail, will be unique in telling the story of mail across the Continent thanks to the NVR's unique collection of Mail and European rail vehicles.
 The museum will house both British mail carriages, a number of road vehicles and Continental vehicles.
 This includes the last surviving coach from the Great Train Robbery.

 The Project is being driven by 'The Friends of M30272M' and 'The International Railway Preservation Society'.

-Construction of an initial four coach running shed is due to start in 2013.
+Overton Goods Yard Project

+The board and management of the Nene Valley Railway have supported a proposal put forward to develop the Overton station site into a centre of non-passenger traffic, which will see a collaboration between the wagon and travelling post office (TPO) groups to create a 1950s/1960s operational goods yard and living/working museum space.

+The Overton site has historically been dedicated to the TPO Nightmail Project, which sought to create a dedicated TPO museum over the whole site.

+This new proposal will realise some of the Nightmail objectives on a much smaller scale, whilst leaving space for wagon group aims to create a working space in order to demonstrate goods movements from rail to road.
+The project seeks to tidy and open up the site to provide museum and educational opportunities, whilst providing space for events and working demonstrations.